gpayer/vue-decorator-inject/README.md

 Otherwise `--save` is probably more sensible.

+### Introduction

+This library combines a container with an interface similar to containers in Symfony with the concept of abstract symbols as keys in your container.
+This way autocompletion features in your IDE can be fully used.
+Additionally dependency injection can be done by using decorators to make your application as readable as possible.

 ### Design and usage

 Read the documentation for [vue-class-component](https://github.com/vuejs/vue-class-component) beforehand.
 This package is based upon it.